Author Information: J. Angelo Corlett, San Diego State University, email@example.com

 There is a rich literature in philosophy of law including discussions of legal positivism with regard to legal interpretation.
 One source with which one might begin one’s investigations therein might include Conklin (2001).

-For critical legal theorists (and critical race theorists), legal decisions are often, if not always, results of decisions made on the basis of political power often divorced from decisions about the “right” things to do by the courts.
+By contrast, for many critical legal theorists (and many critical race theorists), legal decisions are often, if not always, results of decisions made on the basis of political power often divorced from decisions about the “right” things to do by the courts.
 (Altman 1986; Corlett 2009, 47-55, 60f.)

 One might bear in mind, however, that in the U.S. marriage is commonly referred to as an institution.
 I understand this to mean that marriage is both a social and legal institution, being both socially and legally recognized.

-I assume here and elsewhere a realist metaphysic as well as some version of moral realism.
+I assume here and elsewhere a realist metaphysic as well as some plausible version of moral realism.

 If this point is true of Searle’s view of human rights, then it might point to a deeper problem in Searle’s view, namely, one which I have identified: Searle’s myopic focus on one of the social aspects of human rights (their social construction and recognition) to the exclusion of various factors about human rights according to the human rights tradition.

 If this quotation from Searle is intended to serve as a corrective to my take on Searle’s view, it is yet another unfortunate uncharitable misattribution to me about Searle’s work.
 For nothing in either Corlett (2016) or herein implies that I think that, for Searle, human rights are either arbitrary or that “anything goes.”
 Again, Corlett (2016) is more precise and circumspect than any such crass statements about the informational content of Searle (2010).